This page details the ways you can export your application for distribution

 On Windows, there is no directory structure similar to that on Unix systems.
 For that reason, we install all files under C:/Program Files/<Your application here>, because most applications are installed there.
 Therefore, it makes sense to the user to also find your application there.

-As on Unix, you can also override this directory like this:
+As on Unix and macOS, you can also override this directory like this:

 install-override: